Types of Degrees Public Administration Majors Are Getting

 |Hispanic or Latino||1,686|

-Students from other countries are interested in Public Admin, too.
+Public Admin appeals to people across the globe.
 About 10.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea